OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 {
   digitalWrite(latchPin, LOW);    // set the latch pin LOW
   // send the storage byte from arduino to the shift register withe LSB first
-  // since the latch is still LOW, set the 8 output pins based on the stored byte and in turn light the correct LED shiftOut(dataPin, clockPin, LSBFIRST, storageByte);
+  // since the latch is LOW, set the 8 output pins based on the stored 8 bits and in turn light the correct LED shiftOut(dataPin, clockPin, LSBFIRST, storageByte);
   digitalWrite(latchPin, HIGH);   // set the latch pin HIGH again }